JocelynS371/comp0034-cw2-i-JocelynS371/README.md

 is entered into the terminal, the following error is returned
 `Error: Failed to parse arguments as literal values: 'create_app(config.DevelopmentConfig)'.   `
 Changing variable names did not resolve the error.
 As a workaround, two lines of code need to be swapped in __init__.py when running the app in the terminal.
 See the comments in __init__.py for more details.

+# Testing
+I have chose to test if the routes are assessable and if they return the correct status code.
+When I tried to test the route while logged in, it just doesn't work.